 This chapter describes the preparations and procedures for using the functions in Essential mode after installing ISM.
-For other functions, refer to "User's Guide."
+For information on all of the functions in ISM, refer to "User's Guide."

 The overview of the content described in this chapter is shown in "Figure 2.1 Overview of the functions that can be used in Essential mode."